buffstop/PepCoopMembership/docs/development/index.rst

 The repository then gets assigned the final version number as a git tag and is listed as a release in the `c3sMembership Github repository <https:// github.com/C3S/c3sMembership/releases>`_.
-The commit creating the tag should contain all changes of the release from ``CHANGES.MD`` as its commit message.
+The commit creating the tag should contain all changes of the release from ``CHANGES.rst`` as its commit message.

 .. code-block:: console

    $ git checkout release/1.2.3
-   $ # Change "Next Release" in CHANGES.md to 1.2.3:
+   $ # Change "Next Release" in CHANGES.rst to 1.2.3:
-   $ nano CHANGES.md
+   $ nano CHANGES.rst
-   $ git add CHANGES.md
+   $ git add CHANGES.rst
    $ # Set the version number in __init__.py to 1.2.3:
    $ nano c3smembership/version.py
    $ git add c3smembership/version.py
    $ # Commit and push to remote:
    $ git commit -m "Set version number to 1.2.3."
    $ git push release/1.2.3
-   $ # Copy change notes from CHANGES.md to the commit message of the tag:
+   $ # Copy change notes from CHANGES.rst to the commit message of the tag:
    $ git tag -a 1.2.3
    $ git push origin 1.2.3